robert-beall/squeak/README.md

 ## Lab
 The lab will be a simple containerized test relational database that I will use to imrpove my database design and SQL knowledge.

+I will be using MySQL for this lab as it is open source and relatively easy to use.